Managing Pain & Symptoms – Hospice Care Of Nevada

 Our goal at CompassionCare Hospice is to allow you time with your family and loved ones, free from the distractions and hardships associated with your disease or illness.

 Hospice is centered on palliative care, which is the management of pain and symptoms, so that every moment can be as comfortable and rewarding as possible.
 Hospice allows you to gather all the information needed to make the best choices about your treatment.
 Our services are designed to relieve pain and suffering through means of early identification, planning, assessment and treatment.

-In many cases, our hospice physicians may begin to treat pain with “over the counter” analgesic medications, which provide pain relief.
-However, as a terminal disease continues to progress along it’s natural course, pain levels may increase to the point where these over the counter medications no longer help.
-Then, our physician may prescribe other medications with a stronger level of pain relief.
+In many cases, our hospice physicians may begin to treat pain with over-the-counter analgesic medications.
+However, as a terminal disease continues to progress along it’s natural course, pain levels may increase to the point where these remedies may no longer help.
+If this is the case, our physician may prescribe other medications with a stronger level of pain relief.
 Narcotic medications may be used in combination with other medications to relieve pain in the management of hospice patients.
 This is called “adjuvant therapy”, and often the combination of typical pain medications (such as morphine) combined with atypical medications (such as antidepressants or steroids), can provide greater levels of pain relief, than with narcotic medications alone.